Xander Berkeley: Career

 Berkeley began playing roles in 1981, with early appearances in M*A*S*H, Cagney & Lacey, Remington Steele, Miami Vice, Moonlighting, and The A-Team.
 His later television roles included The X-Files, CSI: Crime Scene Investigation, ER and Law & Order.

 On screen, his first film role was as the adult version of Christopher Crawford, Christina Crawford's brother, in Mommie Dearest.
 He has appeared in North Country, Terminator 2: Judgment Day, Phoenix, Kick-Ass, A Few Good Men, The Rookie, Candyman, Apollo 13, Leaving Las Vegas, Gattaca, The Rock, Air Force One, Sid and Nancy, Amistad, Shanghai Noon, Barb Wire and Timecode.
 He appeared in the television film L.A.
 Takedown in 1989 and its 1995 acclaimed theatrical remake Heat, directed by Michael Mann.
 Several of his earlier roles were in films directed by Alex Cox.

 In 2001, Berkeley became a recurring guest star (and later a series regular) on 24 in the role of George Mason, the head of the counter-terrorist unit.
 He portrayed the mysterious John Smith on the CBS drama Jericho.

 In 2010, he received one of his best-known roles, Percy Rose on The CW action-thriller series Nikita.
 He portrayed the character as a series regular and de facto main antagonist of its first two seasons.
 He also played Sheriff Thomas McAllister on The Mentalist.

 Berkeley portrayed Gregory on AMC's The Walking Dead as a guest star in season six and a series regular in seasons seven and eight, with one additional appearance in the season nine premiere.

 In 2018, he portrayed Peter Lockwood, the father of Sam Lockwood on the fourth season of Supergirl.

 In 2023, he made a guest appearance as Captain Pellaeon in the third season of The Mandalorian, a role he reprised a year later for the animated Tales of the Empire.

 Voice acting

 Berkeley provides voice-work and voice-over for several animated series, such as Aaahh!!!
 Real Monsters, Gargoyles and Teen Titans.
 He also voiced Quentin Beck / Mysterio on The Spectacular Spider-Man, Captain Atom in Superman/Batman: Public Enemies and Dr. Kirk Langstrom in Son of Batman.

 Awards

-In 2013, Berkeley won the Streamy Award "Best Male Performance, Drama" for his starring role in the acclaimed web series The Booth at the End.
+In 2013, Berkeley won the Streamy Award in the category of Best Male Performance: Drama for his starring role in the acclaimed web series The Booth at the End.

 Personal life

-An accomplished make-up artist, painter, and sculptor, Berkeley met actress Sarah Clarke on the set of 24 in 2001 and married her the following year.
+Berkeley is also an accomplished make-up artist, painter, and sculptor.
+Berkeley met actress Sarah Clarke on the set of 24 in 2001 and married her the following year.